COMMUNITY AND SOCIAL HEALTH

 for all GBT2Q community members, regardless of our relationship to outness.

-Since this is an interactive workshop, we will ask everyone to turn on their cameras while participating.
 Please don’t hesitate to reach out to us at email@example.com if you have any questions.

 WANT TO HAVE A LET’S TALK IT OUT WORKSHOP